thecodecrate/python-pipeline/tests/modular_fragmented_design.md

 By following this convention, you can organize your code for better modularity and maintainability when working with simple classes.

-### Rules for Import and Renaming
+### Rules for Importing and Renaming

 Before diving into the example, let's outline the import and renaming conventions used in this approach:

-1. **Concrete Classes and Their Interfaces**: Each concrete class - whether it's base, partial, or composed - has a corresponding interface.
+1. **Concrete Classes and Their Interfaces**: Each concrete class—whether it's base, partial, or composed—has a corresponding interface.
 A concrete class must always import its corresponding interface.
 When importing, rename the interface to `ImplementsInterface`.

     ```python
     # partials/with_partial1_interface.py